AlaTomKing/easy-sorting-algorithm-generator/README.md

 # How can I use [`settings.jsonc`](./settings.jsonc)?

 # What happens the thingy's broken?
-If you just broke the html file:<br>
-<ul>Just reinstall the thingy at [My GitHub repository](https://github.com/AlaTomKing/easy-sorting-algorithm-generator) (Which you might already be here)
+If you just broke the html file:<br> just reinstall the thingy at [My GitHub repository](https://github.com/AlaTomKing/easy-sorting-algorithm-generator) (Only if you're not on GitHub)